 Price pressure in Advantest's businesses is adversely affecting Advantest's operating margins.
 Irrespective of the trend in the demand for semiconductors, there is ongoing price pressure on semiconductors, which puts continuous pressure on the market price for products in the Semiconductor and Component Test System Segment and Mechatronics System Segment.
 Especially with the ongoing slowdown in the semiconductor industry, price pressure is salient.
-During these periods, semiconductor manufacturers and test houses, which are Advantest's customers, seek to increase their production capacities while minimizing their capital expenditures.
-In addition, increased competition in the market for digital consumer products and personal computers has driven down prices of these goods, subsequently creating significant price pressure on Advantest's product lines.
+During these periods, semiconductor manufacturers and test houses, which are Advantest's customers, seek to increase their products and personal computers has driven down prices of these goods, subsequently creating significant price pressure on Advantest's product lines.
 An increase in price pressure may adversely affect Advantest's future financial condition and results of operations.